AmanSingh470/AmanDaHotel/README.md

-# This is website created when I was learning bootstrap
+# This was website created when I was learning bootstrap
 # Screenshots